Skip to content ↓

 School curriculum

 The programmes of study for English are set out year-by-year for key stage 1 and two-yearly for key stage 2.
-The single year blocks at key stage 1 reflect the rapid pace of development in word reading during these 2 years.
+The single year blocks at key stage 1 reflect the rapid pace of development in word reading during these two years.
 Schools are, however, only required to teach the relevant programme of study by the end of the key stage.
 Within each key stage, schools therefore have the flexibility to introduce content earlier or later than set out in the programme of study.
 In addition, schools can introduce key stage content during an earlier key stage if appropriate.
 All schools are also required to set out their school curriculum for English on a year-by-year basis and make this information available online.

 Spoken language – years 1 to 6